amckennafoster/nbidata/docs/curation/curation.md

 Everything on this page is the responsibility of the NBI Wrangler.
 The curation process prepares research outputs for upload and creates a record of the files for later use by the NBI Uploader.
 Information from the [FlattenedFauna](https://app.gitbook.com/@flattenedfauna/s/practice-space/) project informed this protocol.

-The two main sections on this page are:
+The three main sections on this page are:

 1. Data Embargoes: Work with the researcher to plan publication for their data.
 1. Curating Data & Reports: Formatting the dataset and report so they meet open science best practices.